spotinst/help/src/docs/ocean/getting-started/aks/README.md

-# Import an AKS Cluster to Ocean
+# Import an AKS Cluster to Ocean via the Console

 Ocean is a managed infrastructure service for Kubernetes that automatically adjusts infrastructure capacity and size to meet the needs of pods, containers, and applications.

-This procedure describes using the Spot Console to connect an existing AKS cluster to Ocean.
+To enable Ocean to start managing your AKS cluster, you need to connect the cluster to Spot.
+This page includes the procedures to connect an existing AKS cluster to Ocean using the Spot console.

 ## Prerequisites